dom-arch/dom-arch/readme.md

 ## <a name="installation">Installation :</a>

 * Enable the Apache Rewrite module
-* Put copy the generic [.htaccess](./.htaccess) file, directly on your document root.
+* Copy the generic [.htaccess](./.htaccess) file, directly on your document root.
 It detects the host and redirects the requests to the directory with the same name (no virtualhosts needed)

 ## <a name="the-contexts">The contexts :</a>